IDMNYU/audiolab/docs/synths.md

 *Notes:*

-- Despite being labeled as Pulse inputs, the comparator inputs (*2*, *3*, *5*, and *6*) on the Boolean Logic module will respond to DC inputs with a ~2.5V threshold for wheether a signal is considered "true" or "false".
+- Despite being labeled as Pulse inputs, the comparator inputs (*2*, *3*, *5*, and *6*) on the Boolean Logic module will respond to DC inputs with a ~2.5V threshold for whether a signal is considered "true" or "false".
 - The outputs will retain a HIGH voltage as long as the "true" state persists at the inputs, making the outputs function as gates rather than pulses.
 - When used with the inverter, the AND/OR values can be transformed into NAND/NOR values.